 Test Plugin: request certificate

-This blog post has shown how the vault-pki-backend-venafi plugin allows organizations to use Vault and Venafi as a Service together so that SSL/TLS certificate requests can be sent to Vault but fulfilled directly by Venafi as a Service on behalf of third-party certificate authorities or its built-in CA. This alleviates the need for manual approval workflows thus allowing organizations to move faster while remaining compliant.
+This blog post has shown how the vault-pki-backend-venafi plugin allows organizations to use Vault and Venafi together so that SSL/TLS certificate requests can be sent to Vault but fulfilled directly by Venafi on behalf of third-party certificate authorities or its built-in CA. This alleviates the need for manual approval workflows thus allowing organizations to move faster while remaining compliant.

 Find out how HashiCorp and Venafi integrate security with speed in the HashiCorp DevOps Lifecycle.
 HashiCorp CTA Armon Dadgar explains.